We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 We hope this article gave you the information you needed to make the best decision for your cleaning needs.

-Have you had a different experience with Bissell and/or Kenmore vacuums?
+Have you had a different experience with Bissell, Kenmore, or Dyson vacuums?
 Do you agree or disagree with our review?
 Are there any other vacuum brands that you think are better?
-Please let us know in the comments section or contact us directly, we would love to hear your feedback.
+Please let us know in the comments section or contact us directly; we would love to hear your feedback.

 In cleaning mode?
 Check out these recent articles all about household cleaning: